 - There may be more than one copyright owner.
 For example, copyright might be jointly owned by two or more people, or there may be more than one copyright in a single work, each separately owned.
 You may need permission to copy one work from several copyright owners.

 - If the creator of a work has died, or a corporate copyright owner has gone out of business, this does not necessarily mean that copyright has expired.
 Intestacy law, or the will of a deceased person, may determine who inherited copyright owned by the person when they died.
-If a company goes into liquidation, generally the Official Assignee takes over the company’s assets (including any copyright).
+If a company goes into liquidation, generally the liquidator takes over the company’s assets (including any copyright).

 The following is a list of useful organisations who may be able to help you identify and locate a copyright owner to request permission to use a work.
 In some cases (where indicated), the organisation may be authorised to provide certain licences on behalf of copyright owners.